EricZinda/docsproto/devhowto/devhowtoPredicationContract.md

 Using the idealized contract, `x10` would be set to every one of the objects in the system by `the_q`, and, within that, `x3` would again be set to every one of the objects in the system, resulting in a worst-case performance of `n^2`, where `n` is the number of objects in the system.

-One optimization we can perform is to notice that the first thing a quantifier predication does is to iteratively set its scoped variable and call its first (`RSTR`) argument like this pseudo-code:
+One optimization we can perform is to notice that the first thing a quantifier predication does is to iteratively set its scoped variable and call its first argument (`RSTR`)  like this pseudo-code:
 ~~~
 for item in <everything in the world>:
     if rstr_regular_predication(item) is True:
         ...
 ~~~

 So the `RSTR` predication of `_the_q`, which is `_folder_n_of` in this case, has to check every single object to see if it is "a folder".
-Given that any regular predication could end up in the `RSTR` of a quantifier predication, we could change the contract to allow the regular predications to do the iteration themselves, possibly using indices or knowledge of how the world is represented to do it *much more quickly*, like this:
+Given that any regular predication could end up in the `RSTR` of a quantifier predication, we could change the contract to allow regular predications to do the iteration themselves, possibly using indices or knowledge of how the world is represented to do it *much more quickly*, like this:

 ~~~
 for item in rstr_regular_predication():
     ...
 ~~~

-The `RSTR` regular predication can now get called with *unbound* arguments, and if so, it is responsible for finding the objects in the world that make it `True`, which it should be able to do much more efficiently.
+The `RSTR` regular predication can now be called with *unbound* arguments, and if so, it is responsible for finding the objects in the world that make it `True`, which it should be able to do much more efficiently.
 This change effectively makes the contract the same for all predications at the cost of complicating the logic for regular predications a little.
 It is worth it for the performance improvement.

 So, the contract we'll use in the rest of the tutorial is the "practical contract":